yxor/facebook-bot/README.md

 # Facebook Handler

-A python library made with selenium webdrive to control a facebook account without the use of the offical API
+A python library made with selenium to control a facebook account without the use of the offical API

 ## Getting Started